Dreadlocks - Locs - Dreads - Jata

 How to do Dreadlocks?

-Dreadlocks are generally created on natural hair; however, it is possible to use extensions to achieve synthetic dreadlocks.
+Dreadlocks are generally created on natural hair; however, they can use extensions to achieve synthetic dreadlocks.
 The look of dreadlocks depends on the starter method.

 There are multiple techniques for locking your hair to focus on just one so, walking you through what each one entails will better help you decide which choice will best help you achieve your desired look.